whamcloud/Online-Help/docs/Install_Guide/ig_ch_05_install.md

 **Note**: The GUI uses a self-signed SSL certificate to secure communications between the browser and the server.
-You will need to accept this certificate in order to connect to the Intel® Manager for Lustre\* GUI.
+You will need to accept this certificate in order to connect to the Manager for Lustre\* GUI.
 A certificate can be downloaded from (example only):

 https://&lt;manager-addr&gt;/certificate/